oizdar/oizdar/README.md

 Nice to see you here 😉

-- 🧑‍🦲I'm backend developer mostly working with laravel & symfony.
-I had short adventures with Python or javascript
+- 🧑‍🦲I'm backend developer mostly working with Laravel & Symfony.
+-
+- 👯 I'm looking for a position as a PHP Developer.
+I'm particularly interested in a positive work environment and strong opportunities for growth.
+My key strengths include broad knowledge of various frameworks, the ability to work independently, and a willingness to take on new challenges.

 - 📫 You reach me at: malinowski.rad@gmail.com

 <!--